Blog

 How We Work

-Weeks 3-8 focus on strategy development and initial implementation.
-We build a prioritized growth roadmap with clear OKRs, restructure channel allocation based on data, and launch initial experiments.
-Weekly syncs keep the team aligned, and bi-weekly reports show progress against targets.
+Weeks three through eight focus on strategy development and initial implementation.
+We build a prioritized growth roadmap with clear OKRs, restructure channel allocation based on data, and launch the first round of experiments.
+Weekly syncs keep the team aligned; bi-weekly reports track progress against targets.

 If your dtc / ecomm company needs growth strategy leadership, we should talk.